dbeaver/cloudbeaver-deploy/README.md

 or replace `docker-compose.yml` with `podman-compose.yml` and use `podman-compose` without compose project definition

 ### Updating the cluster
+**PostgreSQL version:** Keep the existing `.env` when updating; do not replace it with `.env.example` or add `PG_VERSION=18` without migrating the database.
+Without `PG_VERSION`, Compose uses PostgreSQL 16.
+If you previously upgraded PostgreSQL manually, set `PG_VERSION` to the version matching your data volume.
+Changing the image alone does not migrate data.

 1. Stop the cluster: `docker-compose down` or `docker compose down`.
 2. Update your deployment files:
    - Fetch the latest changes: `git fetch`.